ibm-cloud-docs/Registry/container-registry-cli.md

 ### Examples
 {: #bx_cr_exemption_rm_example}

-Delete a CVE exemption for CVE with ID `CVE-2018-17929` for all images in the `us.icr.io/birds/bluebird` repository by entering `us.icr.io/birds/bluebird` as the scope, `cve` as the issue type, and `CVE-2018-17929` as the issue ID.
+Delete a CVE exemption for the CVE with ID `CVE-2018-17929` for all images in the `us.icr.io/birds/bluebird` repository by entering `us.icr.io/birds/bluebird` as the scope, `cve` as the issue type, and `CVE-2018-17929` as the issue ID.

 ```sh
 ibmcloud cr exemption-rm --scope us.icr.io/birds/bluebird --issue-type cve --issue-id CVE-2018-17929
 ```
 {: pre}

-Delete an account-wide CVE exemption for CVE with ID `CVE-2018-17929` by entering `"*"` as the scope, `cve` as the issue type, and `CVE-2018-17929` as the issue ID.
+Delete an account-wide CVE exemption for the CVE with ID `CVE-2018-17929` by entering `"*"` as the scope, `cve` as the issue type, and `CVE-2018-17929` as the issue ID.

 ```sh
 ibmcloud cr exemption-rm --scope "*" --issue-type cve --issue-id CVE-2018-17929